-Global trade is on a rise and brings its own difficulties for all the parties involved.
-The major difficulties include each country’s different laws, different custom rules, and different languages.
+Global trade is rising and brings difficulties for all the parties involved.
+The major difficulties include each country’s different laws, different customs rules, and different languages.
 Also, a major problem is not being able to know a foreign buyer or a seller personally.
-Therefore, it becomes difficult to judge the credibility.
-It has become essential to have a common tool which gives security to both the buyer and the seller.
+Therefore, it becomes difficult to judge credibility.
+It has become essential to have a common tool that gives security to both the buyer and the seller.
 This is where the letter of credit comes into the picture.

 Letter of credit is a payment term used for international trade.
-By availing a letter of credit the buyer knows that he will receive the goods that he is paying for and the seller is sure that he will receive the payment against his supply.
+By availing of a letter of credit, the buyer knows that he will receive the goods he is paying for, and the seller is sure that he will receive the payment against his supply.

 Commercial Letter of Credit – Definition

-A commercial letter of credit is a legal document from a bank or a financial institution, it represents a promise to pay the holder if the holder fulfills his obligation.
+A commercial letter of credit is a legal document from a bank or a financial institution.
+It represents a promise to pay the holder if he fulfills his obligation.
 Sellers in international transactions often require a guarantee of payment.
 This guarantee comes from the bank in the form of a letter of credit.
-If the buyer fails to make payment against his purchases, the bank will cover the full or remaining amount of purchase.
+If the buyer fails to make payment against his purchases, the bank will cover the full or remaining amount of the purchase.

 Commercial Letter of Credit Process with Example

-Let us understand the process flow of letter of credit with an example.
+Let us understand the process flow of a letter of credit with an example.

 There are four parties involved in a commercial letter of credit as follows –

-- Buyer – Tom residing in the USA
+- Buyer – Tom resides in the USA

 - Issuing Bank – Bank of America, the USA